 The Church celebrates many saints, but there are few as great as St. Athanasius, who died on 2nd May 373 A.D.
 Above all else Athanasius is known for his brave stand in defence of orthodoxy in the face of Arianism.

 In this extract, we get a flavour of the richness of Athanasius theology.
 Athanasius takes it upon himself to defend the Fatherhood of God against the Arian notion of ‘God as Unoriginate’.
 The Arian Controversy was concerned with the very nature of God – God, in and of himself.
-Both sides wanted to clarify the what sort of God the Bible reveals, and the Church proclaims.
+Both sides wanted to clarify the nature of God the Bible reveals, and the Church proclaims.
 The Arians claimed that God first and foremost is Unoriginate.
 God existed in eternity by himself, transcendent above all, self-absorbed, simple, singular monad.
 The Unoriginate definition excluded the Son from the life of God.
 The Son, to the Arians, was Originate, a lower level of divinity who had a beginning.
 In fact, they used Unoriginate as a way of excluding the Son from God being, consequentially, making the term Father a secondary and unnecessary title.

 To Athanasius, on the other hand, the notion of fatherhood was foundational to God’s being.
 God, first and foremost, is Father.
 As Father, he eternally co-exists with the Son – that is who God is – in and of himself – all else follows from this basic foundation.
 The following extract is a small sample of Athanasius’ sweet theology.
 It cuts through to the heart of the controversy, showing us why the fatherhood of God matters.